EdgeApp/disklet/README.md

 Creates a Disklet that stores its data in the browser's localStorage.

-A file's paths becomes its localStorage key, and its contents become a localStorage string value.
+A file's path becomes its localStorage key, and its contents become a localStorage string value.
 If a `prefix` is provided via the `opts` parameter, then all localStorage keys will begin with the provided string.
 Binary data is transformed to base64, since localStorage can only handle strings.

 #### `makeMemoryFolder(storage = {}): Disklet`